chasearomano/Natural-Language-Processing-to-Identify-unknown-authors-of-Federalist-Papers/README.md

  ![alt test](/Images/Prediction.png)

- The final model predicts that Madison wrote 3 of the 12 Unknown papers.
+ The final model predicts that Madison wrote 3 of the 12 Unknown papers (Papers 51, 62, and 63)

 </ol>
 <hr>